Hosting and bandwidth provided by WebCentrix.net.

 Is there software that can monitor the temperature of the Intel-based MacBook or MacBook Pro?

 Yes.
-A quick search on VersionTracker or MacUpdate will provide a long list of temperature monitoring applications and widgets.
+A quick search on MacUpdate will provide a long list of temperature monitoring applications and widgets.
 However, many of these do not support the Intel-based models.

 The highest ranked temperature monitoring applications compatible with the Intel-based Macs are available from Marcel Bresink Software-Systeme, a German software developer.
 This developer offers two programs -- Temperature Monitor and Hardware Monitor -- each available as Dashboard widgets as well.